franciscosargo/python-AcqBIT/README.md

-# Application for robust continuous acquisition handling for bitalino devices
+# Application for robust continuous acquisition handling of bitalino devices